-- April: Recycling Bin at the Trail Recycling Depot – save your refundables until April to benefit us by taking them down to the dedicated recycling bin in Trail so the refund comes back to the Museum!
+- April: Recycling Bin at the Trail Recycling Depot – take your refundables down to the dedicated recycling bin in Trail (562 Rossland Avenue) to contribute your refund to the Museum!

 - Invite us to make a presentation to your organization on the project and support opportunities that may be available

 - Fundraising Committee member

 - Development Committee member (specific to the Renewal Project)